edward-shen/MMM-MBTA/readme.md

   This can be fixed by setting up a reciever for the system notification `DOM_OBJECTS_CREATED` and start our update loop from there

-- Other modes of transportations are currently unsupported!
+- Gondola and funicular icons are unsupported!

-  Please open up an issue if you see a question mark!
-Make sure to note what transportation type it should be (e.g. subway or bus) if possible, and please make sure to note what the text said (e.g. Back Bay)!
+  This is intentional.
+Unless there' a Font Awesome icon, or one that resembles one, I'm not adding it in, because there shouldn't be gondolas and funiculars in Boston anyways.

 This list was last updated on 2017-06-13.